-As analytics tools move ahead of the Takeoff Stage on the S-curve and cross the chasm on the bell curve, we believe that it is ready to be adopted by an Early Majority before it becomes mainstream in a matter of 1-2 years.
+As analytics tools move ahead of the Takeoff Stage on the S-curve and cross the chasm on the bell curve, we believe that it is being readily adopted by an Early Majority before it becomes mainstream in a matter of 1-2 years.

-The 2017 MHI Industry Report supports that only 17% of its respondents are using predictive analytics at the moment.
+The 2019 MHI Industry Report supports that 30% of its respondents are using predictive analytics at the moment.

 The Hype Cycle

-The 2017 Hype Cycle for Data Science from Gartner marks the transition of predictive analytics from the Peak of Inflated Expectations in 2016 to the Trough of Disillusionment in 2017.
+The 2019 Hype Cycle for Data Science from Gartner is positioned at the Trough of Disillusionment.
+Being in this position means that flaws, failures, and benefits of the technology are being discovered to prepare it for the real business scenarios.
 Gartner suggests that this technology will reach the Plateau of Productivity in 2-5 years.

-In an unstable economic scenario, the power to predict and forecast demand and consumer behavior is not only important, but also necessary.
-As the industry moves towards warehouse digitalization, collection and analysis of large volumes of data alone can only overwhelm you and still leave you in the lurch.
+In an unstable economic scenario, the power to predict and forecast demand and consumer behavior is not only important but also necessary.
+As the industry moves towards warehouse digitalization, collection and analysis of large volumes of data alone can only overwhelm you and still leave you in a lurch.